massoncheg/forgejo-docs/v1.19/user/first-repository.md

     Initial commit
 ```

-#### 4. Push your changes to Codeberg
+#### 4. Push your changes to Forgejo
-If you're happy with the changes you made, the next step is to present them to the world by pushing them to Codeberg:
+If you're happy with the changes you made, the next step is to present them to the world by pushing them to Forgejo:

 ```bash
 knut@iceberg:~/repositories/foobar$ git push -u origin main